Crypto terminology, decoded.

 Fiat Currency

-Fiat currency is a type of currency that is declared as legal tender by a government, and it is not backed by a physical commodity like gold or silver.
+Fiat currency is government-issued money that is legal tender and not directly backed by a commodity like gold.

 Finality

-The point at which a transaction is considered irreversible and economically infeasible to revert.
+Finality is the point at which a transaction is considered irreversible or economically impractical to revert.

 Flash Loan